vimagick/dockerfiles/tesseract/README.md

 ![](https://badge.imagelayers.io/vimagick/tesseract:latest.svg)

-`Tesseract` is an Open Source OCR engine, available under the Apache 2.0 license.
+[Tesseract][1] is an Open Source OCR engine, available under the Apache 2.0 license.
 It can be used directly, or (for programmers) using an API.
 It supports a wide variety of languages.